|What is pyothorax Causes Symptoms Diagnosis Treatment|

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.

-Penetrating bite wounds to the thorax
+- Penetrating bite wounds to the thorax

-Penetrating trauma to the thorax
+- Penetrating trauma to the thorax

-Bacteria ascending from the mouth into the pleural space
+- Bacteria ascending from the mouth into the pleural space

-Perioperative aspiration (aspiration of gastric contents during anesthesia)
+- Perioperative aspiration (aspiration of gastric contents during anesthesia)

-Oropharyngeal aspiration from upper respiratory infection
+- Oropharyngeal aspiration from an upper respiratory infection

-Lung lobe torsion
+- Lung lobe torsion